-Responsible Party: District Project Manager Implementation Period: Prior to and During Project Construction
+Implementation Period: Prior to and During Project Construction

-Section III - Historical and Archaeological Resources Mitigation Measures and Mitigation Monitoring and Reporting Program
+Section III - Historical and Archaeological Resources Mitigation Measures and Mitigation any known historical or archaeological resources (cultural resources).
+This Mitigation Monitoring and

+Monitoring and Reporting Program

-As discussed in Issue V of the Project Initial Study, the Project would not result in an adverse impact upon any known historical or archaeological resources (cultural resources).
-This Mitigation Monitoring and Reporting Program is intended to avoid or reduce the potential for impacts by the Project upon previouslyundiscovered cultural resources that may be present in subsurface soil deposits by specifying methods and procedures for avoiding or reducing such impacts.
+As discussed in Issue V of the Project Initial Study, the Project would not result in an adverse impact upon undiscovered cultural resources that may be present in subsurface soil deposits by specifying methods and procedures for avoiding or reducing such impacts.

-The following mitigation measures (CUL-1 through CUL-5) will be implemented in order to ensure that construction of Project facilities does not result in significant adverse impacts upon any previouslyundiscovered cultural resources that may be uncovered during Project construction.
+Reporting Program is intended to avoid or reduce the potential for impacts by the Project upon previouslyconstruction of Project facilities does not result in significant adverse impacts upon any previouslyundiscovered cultural resources that may be uncovered during Project construction.
 Each measure is attended by a notation of the party responsible for its implementation and of the period for which it will be in effect.